gemini-testing/html-reporter/README.md

 ## Api

-Html-reporter adds to your tool object with api:
+Html-reporter adds to hermione object with api:

 ### addExtraItem